Image credit: greenmashup / CC BY 2.0

 Brundle walks away

 A few seconds later, the unthinkable happened.
 Brundle emerged from the wreckage, jogging.
-Covered in fluid (which he feared was fuel but turned out to be water), he waved to the crowd and made his way back to the pits.
+Covered in fluid, which turned out to be harmless, he waved to the crowd and made his way back to the pits.

 Due to the red flag, Brundle was actually allowed to restart the race in the team’s spare car.
 It didn’t last long, he retired later due to unrelated mechanical issues, but the fact that he was able to even try again remains astonishing.